kurtisdmiller/personal-site/content/authors/kurtis/_index.md

 # Username (this should match the folder name)
 authors:
-- admin
+- kurtis

-# Is this the primary user of the site?
+# Is this the primary user of the site? superuser: true
-superuser: true

 # Role/position
 role: Assistant Professor of Communication